Frequently Asked Questions

 I strive to make my content accessible while also making a living as a speaker and consultant on disability, mental health, and neurodiversity.
 Whenever possible, I request a speaker’s fee and travel expenses.

-Please reach out for a quote!
+So, please reach out for a quote!

 I am currently working on a speaker’s reel, but it will not be finished for a while.